tdevworks/tdevworks/README.md

 ---

 ## 📈 Stats & Insights
-- 🔑 **Core Focus Areas:** Cybersecurity, Forensics, Business Intelligence
+- 🔑 **Core Focus Areas:** Cybersecurity, Digital Forensics, Business Information Systems
-- 🌟 **Goal:** To leverage my skills in a challenging internship or team environment that fosters growth and innovation.
+- 🌟 **Goal:** Contribute to a dynamic team environment, develop professional expertise, and apply learned skills to real-world challenges in the IT sector

 ---